smartems/smartems/docs/sources/installation/configuration.md

 Verify SSL for smtp server? defaults to `false`

 ### from_address
-Address used when sending out emails, defaults to `admin@grafana.localhost`
+Address used when sending out emails, defaults to `admin@smartems.localhost`

 ### from_name
 Name to be used when sending out emails, defaults to `smartEMS`